Required Boilerplate for Commit Scripts

 2 <xsl:stylesheet version="1.0"

 Lines 3 through 6 list all the namespace mappings commonly used in commit scripts.
-Not all of these prefixes are used in this example, but it is not an error to list namespace mappings that are not referenced.
-Listing all namespace mappings prevents errors if the mappings are used in later versions of the script.
+Not all of these prefixes are used in this example.
+Listing all namespace mappings prevents errors if you use the mappings in later versions of the script.

 Line 7 is an XSLT import statement.
-It loads the templates and variables from the file referenced as ../import/junos.xsl, which ships as part of the Junos OS.
+It loads the templates and variables from the ../import/junos.xsl file, which ships as part of the Junos OS.
 The junos.xsl file contains a set of named templates you can call in your scripts.
-These named templates are discussed in Understanding Named Templates in Junos OS Automation Scripts.
+For more information about the named templates, see Understanding Named Templates in Junos OS Automation Scripts.

 7 <xsl:import href="../import/junos.xsl"/>